varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 * **Processes / Threads ==> ROS Nodes** -- A ROS Node is a self contained execution process, like a program.
 ROS is really a lot of tooling for running a bunch of programs in parallel.
 * **Buses / PubSub ==> ROS Topics** -- The backbone of ROS is a `publish/subscribe bus <https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern>`_.
 If you have ever used ZeroMQ, RabbitMQ, or ModBus, ROS topics are very similar.
-* **Serialization ==> ROS Messages / ROS Bags** -- ROS uses a pre-defined messages to move data over topics.
+* **Serialization ==> ROS Messages / ROS Bags** -- ROS uses a predefined messages to move data over topics.
 This allows data to be `serialized <https://en.wikipedia.org/wiki/Serialization>`_ between nodes in different programming languages.
 An analog would be Google Protocol Buffers.
 ROS can be written to file, called a bag.
 A good analogy is a python pickle file.
 * **Black Board Pattern  ==> ROS Params** -- A `blackboard <https://en.wikipedia.org/wiki/Blackboard_(design_pattern)>`_ is a way to create global variables between nodes/programs.
 A good analogy would be Redis.
-* **Synchronus Remote Procedure Call (RPC)  ==> ROS Services** -- A ROS service is a program that can be called by another program.
+* **Synchronous Remote Procedure Call (RPC)  ==> ROS Services** -- A ROS service is a program that can be called by another program.
 The caller is blocked until the callee returns.
 This is formerly called a `remote procedure call <https://en.wikipedia.org/wiki/Remote_procedure_call>`_.
-* **Asynchronus Remote Procedure Call (RPC)  ==> ROS Actions** -- A ROS action is a program that can be called by another program.
+* **Asynchronous Remote Procedure Call (RPC)  ==> ROS Actions** -- A ROS action is a program that can be called by another program.
 The caller is **not** blocked until the callee returns.
-* **State Machines ==> ROS Lifecycles** -- `State machines <https://en.wikipedia.org/wiki/Finite-state_machine>`_ are a tool to move between states, or modes.
+* **State Machines ==> ROS Life cycles** -- `State machines <https://en.wikipedia.org/wiki/Finite-state_machine>`_ are a tool to move between states, or modes.
 State machines are a useful way to model machine behavior.
 * **Matrix Math for 3D Operations ==> URDF and TF** -- TF, short for transform, and URDF (universal robot description format) are tools for automatically `calculating robot geometry using matrix math <https://en.wikipedia.org/wiki/Matrix_(mathematics)>`_ .

 ----